jerimiah-smiggins/smiggins/README.md

       ```
       if you're on Windows then fuck you figure it out yourself
   4. In the folder REPO_BASE/smiggins run the command `python3 manage.py migrate` (`py ...` for windows)
   5. Then, to start the server, run `python3 manage.py runserver` (`py ...` on windows still).
 If you want to start the server but already have the files, just do this step again.
-When updating versions, repeat step three too assuming you don't delete the `_api_keys.py` file.
+When updating versions, repeat step four too assuming you don't delete the `_api_keys.py` file, then you'd have to do step three again too.
 </details>

 <details>